-2. Views of parents and staff
+2. Views of parents and non-teaching staff

-A small number of parents and 86% of non-teaching and support staff responded to the confidential questionnaire.
-The responses from the non-teaching and support staff indicated high levels of satisfaction with their role in the school.
+Fourteen percent of parents and thirty-four percent of non-teaching and support staff submitted responses to the confidential questionnaire.
+Almost all of the parental responses were in agreement that the school is well led and managed, at all levels.
+The written comments emphasised the effective leadership of the principal and the wide range of learning opportunities provided by the teachers.
+The responses from the non-teaching and support staff were mostly positive; they indicated high levels of satisfaction with their role in the school and expressed how all staff work collegially in the best interests of the children.
 The ETI has communicated to the principal and representatives of the board of governors the main issues arising from the questionnaires.